liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

     setup.wizard.enabled=false
     ```
 2. In the WebSphere administrative console, navigate to *Enterprise
-    Applications*, select the @product@ application, and click *Start*.
+    Applications*, select the @sharepoint@ application, and click *Start*.
 While
-    @product@ is starting, WebSphere displays a spinning graphic.
+    @sharepoint@ is starting, WebSphere displays a spinning graphic.

-3. In @product@'s setup wizard, select and configure your database type.
+3. In @sharepoint@'s setup wizard, select and configure your database type.
 Click
-    *Finish* when you're done. @product@ then creates the tables it needs in the
+    *Finish* when you're done. @sharepoint@ then creates the tables it needs in the
     database.

 Congratulations!
-You've installed @product@ on WebSphere!
+You've installed @sharepoint@ on WebSphere!

-| After deploying @product@, you may see excessive warnings and log messages, such
+| After deploying @sharepoint@, you may see excessive warnings and log messages, such
 | as the ones below, involving `PhaseOptimizer`.
 These are benign and can be
 | ignored.
 Make sure to adjust your app server's logging level or log filters to
 | avoid excessive benign log messages.